CynthiaKoopman/Short-Document-Clustering-NLP/README.md

 harder to handle than longer texts.
 Cluster analysis is essential in gaining insight from these unlabeled texts.
 Preprocessing often removes words, which can become risky in short texts, where the main message is made of only a few words.
-The eect of preprocessing and feature extraction on these short documents is therefore analyzed in this paper.
+The effect of preprocessing and feature extraction on these short documents is therefore analyzed in this paper.
 Six different levels of text normalization are combined with four different feature extraction meth- ods.
 These setting are all applied on K-means clustering and tested on three